nikcleju/IT_Course/Lectures/04_DiscreteTransmissionChannels.md

 $$P(X,Y) =
 \begin{bmatrix}
 0.3 & 0 \\
-0 & 0.7 &
+0 & 0.7
 \end{bmatrix}$$

 * Example 2:

 $$P(X,Y) =
 \begin{bmatrix}
-0.15 & 15 \\
+0.15 & 0.15 \\
 0.15 & 0.55
 \end{bmatrix}$$

 * Both have identical $p(x)$ and $p(y)$, but are completely different
 * Which one is better for a transmission?
-* Marginal distribution are useful, but not enough.
+* Marginal distributions are useful, but not enough.
 Essential is the *relation* between X and Y.

 ### Bayes formula